 1. A disabled person or person with reduced mobility who considers that this Regulation has been infringed may bring the matter to the attention of the managing body of the airport or to the attention of the air carrier concerned, as the case may be.

 2. If the disabled person or person with reduced mobility cannot obtain satisfaction in such way, complaints may be made to any body or bodies designated under Article 14(1), or to any other competent body designated by a Member State, about an alleged infringement of this Regulation.

 3. A body in one Member State which receives a complaint concerning a matter that comes under the responsibility of a designated body of another Member State shall forward the complaint to the body of that other Member State.

-4. The Member States shall take measures to inform disabled persons and persons with reduced mobility of their rights under this Regulation and of the possibility of complaint to this designated body or bodies.
+4. The Member States shall take measures to inform disabled persons and persons with reduced mobility of their rights under this Regulation and of the possibility of a complaint to this designated body or bodies.

 Article 16 - Penalties

 The Member States shall lay down rules on penalties applicable to infringements of this Regulation and shall take all the measures necessary to ensure that those rules are implemented.
-The penalties provided for must be effective, proportionate and dissuasive.
+The penalties provided for must be effective, proportionate, and dissuasive.
 The Member States shall notify those provisions to the Commission and shall notify it without delay of any subsequent amendment affecting them.

 EU Regulation 1107/2006 (opens a new window)

 Equality and Human Rights Commission (opens a new window)